 Notes on the Text

-leg-bar usually leg-irons – fetters that fit round the ankles for securing prisoners.
+leg-bar: usually leg-irons – fetters that fit around the ankles for securing prisoners.
 See Kim, p.
 86.

 Ye have heard the song—How long ?
 How long ?
 Wolves of the Abazai!

-Khattacks (the spelling varies) a footnote in the collected versions defines this as a tribe on the Indian frontier.
-It is indeed a Pashtun tribe from the Khyber Pukhtoonkhwa of Pakistan which lives along the Western bank of the river Indus from Sammah .
+Khattacks: (the spelling varies) a footnote in the collected versions defines this as a tribe on the Indian frontier.
+It is indeed a Pashtun tribe from the Khyber Pakhtunkhwa of Pakistan who live along the Western bank of the river Indus from Sammah.
 Their capital is Akora Khattak, a town 31 miles (50 kilometres) east of Peshawar.

 Some believe them to be descended from one of the ‘Lost Tribes of Israel’, the tribes of ancient Israel that formed the Kingdom of Israel and disappeared from the Biblical account after the kingdom was destroyed in about 720 BCE by ancient Assyria.
 Many groups have traditions concerning the continued hidden existence of these tribes.